lasconic/finary_uapi/README.md

 ## TODO
 * Add better currency support in checking/saving accounts.
-See TODO there
+See TODO there.
-* Tests :)
+* Tests :smile:
 * More typing hints
 * CSV export.
 Use pandas ?
 * Use logging everywhere.
 Output only the last result for further processing with jq or others